-Skin Procedures Include Grafting and Wound Care in the Philadelphia, Bryn Mawr, and Newtown Square Areas
+Skin Procedures Include Grafting and Wound Care in the Bryn Mawr, Newtown Square, and Philadelphia Areas

 Considering that skin is the body's largest organ, it can require a lot of care.
 A skin injury not healing properly may need wound care.
 A wound that did heal but left an unsightly or painful scar may benefit from a scar revision.
-Philadelphia-area patients should know that while many skin problems can be treated by a dermatologist, some require a surgeon's care.
+Bryn Mawr, Newtown Square, and Philadelphia-area patients should know that while many skin problems can be treated by a dermatologist, some require a surgeon's care.